electron/rebuild/README.md

 npm run rebuild
 ```

-### What versions of Node does it work with?
+### What are the requirements?

 Node v6.0.0 or higher is required.
+Building the extensions use [`node-gyp`](https://github.com/nodejs/node-gyp#installation),
+refer to the link for its installation:runtime requirements.

 ### CLI Arguments